mantunes/react-starter-boylerplate/README.md

 ### CI

-There's a Wercker pre-configured to automatically test your code.
+There's a Wercker pre-configured to automatically test your code using eslint and jest.
 Don't forget to setup Wercker on your repo and account.

 <br />